sergoncano/clickerServer/README.md

 # Template for a browser clicker game
 This would work as a template for any web game that barely requires anything besides simple server requests.
-However, this should be used for personal testing and not for a professional project given that, the login system is not secure at all, the limit for a user's score is a 32 bit integer's limit and other issues.
+However, it should be used for personal testing and not for a professional project, since the login system is not secure at all, the limit for a user's score is a 32 bit integer's limit and due to other issues.
 The purpose is to illustrate how a clicker game might work in a very simple way and maybe power a small game to play with your friends.
 ## Usage
-Clone the repository, set up a database with a table using the sql file in it and change the configuration in ``src/main/resources/application.properties``, start the database service and run:
+Clone the repository, set up a database using the sql file in it and change the configuration in ``src/main/resources/application.properties``, start the database service and run:
 ```
 mvn spring-boot:run